truongsinh/generator/doc/generator_methods.md

 Returns a generator that in turn yields generators, or groups.
 All values of the source generator for which `grouperFunction` returns identical values (as defined by the `===` operator) are put into one group.
-Instead of a function, you can also pass a string; see "String selectors".
+Instead of a function, you can also pass a string; see [String selectors](#string-selectors).

 A group (generator) has an additional property `key`, which is the result of calling `grouperFunction` on each of the values in this group.